 EMOTIV offers a number of products for neuroscience research, including studies into cognitive health and cognitive training.
 EMOTIV’s solutions include neuroscience software, BCI software and EEG hardware technology.
-They can be used by cognitive neuroscientists, consumer research.
-They can be used for cognitive performance, neuroimaging, and brain-controlled technology applications.
+They can be used by cognitive neuroscientists and in consumer research.
+They can also be used for cognitive performance, neuroimaging, and brain-controlled technology applications.
 EMOTIV’s neuroscience solutions include computational cognitive neuroscience software, BCI software and EEG hardware technology.

 EmotivPro is a neuroscience software solution for research, enabling users to analyze EEG data, display the electrophysiologic recordings in real-time and mark events.
 The EmotivBCI is a brain-computer interface software that can be used to directly implement a BCI within a computer.
-EMOTIV’s additional tools include brain visualization software BrainViz and brain performance tracking software MyEmotiv.
+EMOTIV’s additional tools include brain visualization software BrainViz.

 EMOTIV’s products for cognitive health research are considered the most cost-effective and credible mobile and wireless EEG headsets on the market.
-For neuroscience research, the award-winning EMOTIV EPOC+ headset and the latest EMOTIV EPOC X provide professional-grade brain data which has been cited in published clinical studies on cognitive health and evaluating pathologies which contribute to mild cognitive impairment.
+For neuroscience research, the EMOTIV EPOC X headset provides professional-grade brain data, which has been cited in published clinical studies on cognitive health and evaluating pathologies which contribute to mild cognitive impairment.